mautic/developer-documentation-new/docs/plugins/integrations/integrations.rst

 Using the Integration Framework
 ===============================

-Registering the Integration for Authentication
+Register the Integration for Authentication
 _______________________________________________

 If the integration requires authentication with the third party service